- Only individuals with an MD/DO or equivalent degree are eligible for the Interventional Pulmonology Board Certification examination.

 - All applicants must submit evidence of training and competence in the field of Interventional Pulmonology.

-- After the grace period ends in June 2017, only AABIP accredited Interventional Pulmonology fellowship graduates will be eligible to sit for the Interventional Pulmonology (IP) Board certification exam.
+- AABIP listed Interventional Pulmonology fellowship graduates will be eligible to sit for the Interventional Pulmonology (IP) Board certification exam.
 Details on future AABIP accreditation for Interventional Pulmonology Fellowship programs will be published in a future document.

-Interventional Pulmonology Fellowship Programs must meet the procedural requirements outlined below in order to be accredited by the AABIP.
+Interventional Pulmonology Fellowship Programs should meet the procedural requirements outlined below in order to be listed by the AABIP.
 Fellowship Program Directors are responsible for affirming that their programs meet the requirements as outlined.

-- Must be a graduate of an AABIP/NRMP-listed IP Fellowship from the graduating class of 2013 until the end of the grace period.
+- Must be a graduate of an AABIP/NRMP-listed IP Fellowship from the graduating class of 2013 until the end of the grace period, which is defined as the period from 2013 until the Joint AABIP/AIPPD IP Fellowship Accreditation Committee issues the final rules and deadlines for accreditation.
 Subsequently, only applicants from AABIP accredited fellowship programs will be permitted to apply for the Examination.
 Must submit a letter with the IP Fellowship Director’s signature and endorsement for eligibility.

 - AABIP requires verification of fellows’ clinical competence, procedural competence, and professionalism, moral and ethical practices from the training program director.

-- The minimum numbers of procedures to be completed in all 3 core groups (Complex Airway Diseases, Advanced Diagnostic Bronchoscopy, and Pleural Disease Management) during the one year of interventional pulmonology fellowship are outlined in the Table 1 below.
+- Until the Joint AABIP/AIPPD IP Fellowship Accreditation Committee issues its final rules, the minimum number of procedures to be completed in all 3 core groups (Complex Airway Diseases, Advanced Diagnostic Bronchoscopy, and Pleural Disease Management) during the Interventional Pulmonology Fellowship are outlined in the Table 1 below.

 - No credit will be granted toward certification for training that is not recognized by the AABIP.